pa11y/pa11y-ci/README.md

 }
 ```

+**Note**: If the CLI `--reporter` option is specified, it will override any reporters specified in the config file.

 ### Reporter options

 Reporters can be configured, when supported, by settings the reporter as an array with its options as the second item: